SD 319 Information & Education Funding

 The IEP is guided by the South Dakota Nonpoint Source Information and Education strategy adopted by the Nonpoint Source Task Force on September 21, 2000.
 Allocation of IEP funds and major policy actions are directed by the Nonpoint Source Task Force Information and Education Sub-Committee (Sub-Committee) with day-to-day management of the IEP handled by staff of the SD Discovery Center.

 Execution of IEP goals is to be achieved, in part, through a competitive grant process.
-Grant funds are available to 501(c)3 organizations, local governments, units of state government other than the Department of Environment and Natural Resources and educational institutions.
+Grant funds are available to 501(c)3 organizations, local governments, units of state government other than the Department of Agriculture and Natural Resources, and educational institutions.
 Individuals and for-profit entities are not eligible.

 II.
 Goals & Priorities

 The goal of the 319 program is to protect and restore the beneficial uses of the state’s surface and ground water resources by controlling nonpoint source pollution.
 The 319 program takes a predominantly non-regulatory approach, relying upon voluntary implementation of those practices which reduce, mitigate or prevent nonpoint source pollution.

 A non-regulatory approach requires an informed and educated citizenry that is willing and able to support and implement nonpoint source pollution reduction practices and initiatives.
 Information and education projects develop stakeholder and citizen awareness of watersheds, non-point source pollution causes, its impacts, and methods of prevention through a variety of methods.